2023 SIGNUP & SIGN PICKUP EVENTS (possibly with native plants & seeds available) as follows:

 **HOW THIS HELPS POLLINATORS:

 Among the primary threats to pollinators, according to an article from Michigan State’s College of Agriculture and Natural Resources, are flowerless green spaces, gardens and lawns where pesticides are used, and a general reduction in pollinator habitat.
 In May, pollinators emerge from hibernation to forage and build up their strength for the season.

 If pesticides are used, bees can take them back to the hive putting the hive at risk.
 When grass is mowed short, bees aren’t getting the necessary nutrition.
 In addition, bees also nest in grasses.
 In May, 2020, Lawrence University, through Associate Professor Israel Deltoro’s leadership, coordinated “No Mow May“ in the City of Appleton.
 Results showed evidence of 50% more pollinator activity than weekly mowed lawns.

-By even mowing every other week, people can improve pollinator resources.
+By even mowing every other week, or mowing to a higher height, people can improve pollinator resources.
 This may seem like a small step, but it can make a huge difference.
 And since one of every three bites we take is dependent on a pollinator, this is all definitely in our best interest.

 Here is a list of resources about protecting pollinators.